-Adjusting settings and render
+Adjusting settings and rendering.

 Now we are at the final step.
 We will use the new caustics mode - Progressive.
-Those caustics do not require almost anything to setup.
+Those caustics do not require almost anything to set up.
 You need to use a Progressive Image Sampler for them, they will not work with Bucket Image Sampler.
-Here is where you can enable progressive caustics in V-Ray 5
+Here is where you can enable progressive caustics in V-Ray 5:

-You can modify the multiplier of the caustics in expert settings in case you would like the effect to be more visible
+You can modify the multiplier of the caustics in expert settings in case you would like the effect to be more visible:

 For the light source - VRay Sun you need to make sure the photon emit radius will cover the area you would like caustics to be calculated.
 Here is an example of where to adjust that: